 The global memory chip market has become concentrated due to the highly commoditized nature of these semiconductors.
 Despite the market consolidation, DRAM and NAND are subject to wide pricing swings as supply and demand ebbs and flows.
 This plays itself out in the business models of memory producers, where the large, fixed cost bases required to produce memory chips in volume can become very profitable during times of rising prices due to high demand and tight supply but also can result in periods of low profitability when more supply is brought online or demand drops.

-Western Digital Corporation's revenue growth over the last three years has been unimpressive, averaging 5.44% annually.
-Last year the quarterly revenue declined from $4.92 billion to $4.52 billion.
+Western Digital's revenue growth over the last three years has been unimpressive, averaging 4.91% annually.
+Over the last 12 months the quarterly revenue declined from $5.05 billion to $3.73 billion.
 Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory